-Of the marine mammal species under our jurisdiction that are likely to occur in the project area, the following species are listed as endangered under the ESA: Fin, sei, blue, sperm, and southern right whales.
+Of the marine mammal species under our jurisdiction that are likely to occur in the project area, the following species are listed as endangered under the ESA: Blue, fin, humpback, sei, and sperm whales.
 We are proposing to authorize very small numbers of takes for these species (Table 11), relative to their population sizes (again, for species where population abundance estimates exist), therefore we do not expect population-level impacts to any of these species.
-The other marine mammal species that may be taken by harassment during SIO's seismic survey are not listed as threatened or endangered under the ESA.
+The other marine mammal species that may be taken by harassment during NSF's seismic survey are not listed as threatened or endangered under the ESA.
 There is no designated critical habitat for any ESA-listed marine mammals within the project area; of the non-listed marine mammals for which we propose to authorize take, none are considered "depleted" or "strategic" by NMFS under the MMPA.

-NMFS concludes that exposures to marine mammal species due to SIO's proposed seismic survey would result in only short-term (temporary and short in duration) effects to individuals exposed, or some small degree of PTS to a very small number of individuals of four species.
+NMFS concludes that exposures to marine mammal species due to NSF's proposed seismic survey would result in only short-term (temporary and short in duration) effects to individuals exposed, or some small degree of PTS to a very small number of individuals.
 Marine mammals may temporarily avoid the immediate area, but are not expected to permanently abandon the area.
 Major shifts in habitat use, distribution, or foraging success are not expected.
 NMFS does not anticipate the proposed take estimates to impact annual rates of recruitment or survival.